mutecomm/mute/doc/keyserver.md

 struct UIDMessage {
   struct UIDContent {
     VERSION: The protocol version, as string.
 E.g. "0.1a".
     MSGCOUNT: Integer that must increase for each message of the same type for the same user.
 Encoded as JSON integer.
     NOTAFTER: 64bit unixtime after which the key(s) offered by the message should not be used anymore.
 Encoded as JSON integer.
     NOTBEFORE: 64bit unixtime before which the key(s) offered by the message should not be used yet.
 Encoded as JSON integer.
     MIXADDRESS: Fully qualified address of Mix to use as last hop to user.
                 String.
     NYMADDRESS: A valid NymAddress.
 Base64.
 OPTIONAL.
 Must be "NULL" if empty.
     IDENTITY: Identity/Pseudonym claimed.
 Including domain.
 String.
     SIGKEY: Entry of type KeyEntry (see above).
 Used to sign the UIDContent and to authenticate future UIDMessages for this Identity.

     PUBKEYS: Array of KeyEntry.
 For static key content confidentiality.
              (Must be ECDH/DH capable)

     SIGESCROW: Entry of type KeyEntry (see above).
 Used to optionally authenticate future UIDMessages for this Identity.
 Failover for a lost SIGKEY.
 May be zero-value.
     LASTENTRY: Last Key Hashchain entry known.
 String.

     REPOURIS: URIs of KeyInit Repositories to be used to publish KeyInit messages.
-Array of String.
+Array of strings.

     struct PREFERENCES {
       FORWARDSEC: Forward Security preference.
 Must be "strict", "mandatory" or "optional". "strict" and "mandatory" force the peer to initiate a message via a forward secure mechanism, "optional" allows for degrading the first message to be not forward secure.
       CIPHERSUITES: Comma-separated list of ciphersuites, ordered from most-preferred to least preferred.
 String.
-May be zero-value.
-                    [future preferences may be added]
+May be zero-value. [future preferences may be added]
     }

     struct CHAINLINK {
       URI: URI(s) of the foreign key hashchain.
 Array of String.
 May be zero-value.
       LAST: Last entry of the foreign key hashchain.
 String.
             May be zero-value if URI is zero.
       AUTHORATIVE: Boolean true/false.
       DOMAINS: comma-separated list of domains that are served currently.
                String.
 Must be zero unless AUTHORATIVE is true and URI is set.
       IDENTITY: Own Identity in the foreign key hashchain.
 String.
 May be zero-value if URI is zero.
 Currently unused (must be zero).
     }
   }
   ESCROWSIGNATURE: Signature over UIDContent by previous SIGESCROW (see above).
                    Base64 encoded.
 May be zero-value.
   USERSIGNATURE: Signature over UIDContent by previous SIGKEY (see above).
                  Base64 encoded.
 May be zero-value.
   SELFSIGNATURE: Signature over UIDContent by current SIGKEY (see above).
                  Base64 encoded.
-  LINKAUTHORITY: Signature over UIDContent by key server SIGESCROW in the case of authorative keyserver links (see below: "Linking chains and
+  LINKAUTHORITY: Signature over UIDContent by key server SIGESCROW in the case
-                 key repositories").
+                 of authorative keyserver links (see below: "Linking chains and key repositories").
 Base64 encoded.
 Must be zero unless an authorative link entry.
 }
 ```